arielherself/espresso/README.md

 <strong>Greece’s </strong>government said it would ban the sale of <strong>spyware</strong> after a newspaper reported that ministers and businesspeople had been surveilled by the state via malware on their phones.
 A government spokesman said the report in <em>Documento</em> was “unfounded” and denied buying spyware.
 Officials from the European Parliament were already investigating whether Greece’s ruling party illegally snooped on politicians and a journalist.

 The <strong>Ethiopian</strong> government and Tigrayan forces met in Kenya for talks on implementing a <strong>truce</strong>, agreed last Wednesday, which has brought a [ceasefire](https://te.arielherself.xyz/middle-east-and-africa/2022/10/27/ethiopias-peace-talks-may-be-overtaken-by-battlefield-advances) to a bloody, nearly three-year-long conflict.
-The two sides have set up a telephone hotline, reportedly in order to co-ordinate disengagement from fighting.
+The two sides have set up a telephone hotline, reportedly in order to coordinate disengagement from fighting.
 Hundreds of thousands of people are believed to have died in the war; millions more have been displaced.

 <strong>Ryanair</strong>, an Irish airline, posted a post-tax <strong>profit</strong> of €1.37bn ($1.36bn) in the six months to the end of September, a record for the first half of its financial year.
 The airline, Europe’s biggest by passengers carried, expects demand to remain strong as customers switch from more expensive rivals.
 Several [airlines](https://te.arielherself.xyz/business/2022/06/09/air-travel-is-taking-flight-again) are seeing high ticket sales despite soaring inflation.